umalabs/auditable-authorization/README.md

 ## IV.
 Future Work

-As a part of future work, we plan to explore the possibility of replacing the bearer tokens with an audit trail and storing JWT claims as a set of records directly into chained blocks.
+As a part of future work, we plan to explore the possibility of omitting the bearer tokens altogether and storing JWT claims as a set of records directly into chained blocks of the audit trail.

 ## Acknowledgment